Spanish engineers extract drinking water from thin air

-SEVILLE, Spain, Aug 4 (Reuters) - A Spanish company has devised a system to extract drinking water from thin air to supply arid regions where people are in desperate need.
+SEVILLE, Spain (Reuters) - A Spanish company has devised a system to extract drinking water from thin air to supply arid regions where people are in desperate need.

 “The goal is to help people,” said Enrique Veiga, the 82-year-old engineer who invented the machine during a harsh drought in southern Spain in the 1990s.
 “The goal is to get to places like refugee camps that don’t have drinking water.”